- All applicants for the Baltic Sea Philharmonic must be between the ages of 18 and 28.

 - The repertoire for the second round (live call) will be sent out upon invitation.

-- Applicants will audition individually in front of a panel of Baltic Sea Philharmonic principal musicians and Kristjan Järvi.
-The principals and Kristjan Järvi will decide together which applicants have the talent and the personality to thrive in the orchestra.
+- Applicants will audition individually in front of a panel of Baltic Sea Philharmonic senior musicians and Kristjan Järvi.
+The seniors and Kristjan Järvi will decide together which applicants have the talent and the personality to thrive in the orchestra.

 - The days of our Digital Talent Tour are extremely busy and candidates not turning up for their slot can cause considerable delay to the schedule.
 Therefore, if applicants do not turn up without prior notice (minimum 7 days in advance), Baltic Sea Philharmonic might not invite those applicants again for future Talent Tours.
 Applicants experiencing technical difficulties on the date of their time slot should inform the team immediately.

-- Successful applicants may be invited to all or some of Baltic Sea Philharmonic tours in 2021 and beyond, depending on repertoire requirements.
+- Successful applicants may be invited to all or some of Baltic Sea Philharmonic tours in 2022 and beyond, depending on repertoire requirements.
 During the tours, the Baltic Sea Philharmonic will pay a stipend, as well as cover participants’ travel expenses, accommodation expenses and all meals.
-Due to the COVID-19 pandemic tours for 2021 are not fully confirmed yet, but tour plans include among others a ‘Midnight Sun’ tour in March 2021 to Germany and Poland; concerts at the Enescu Festival in Romania in August 2021 as well as other very exciting plans – on stage, in the studio and online.
+Due to ongoing changes in travel rules, our tours for 2022 are not fully confirmed yet, but tour plans include among others a ‘Nordic Swans’ tour in March 2022, as well as other very exciting plans – on stage, in the studio and online.